theBoats/Protocols/Pool-seq-protocol.md

 - 4 degree hold

 ### Annealing
-1. Add 50ng of RNA to a PCR tube and make up to 5uL with water
+1. Add 50 - 200 ng of RNA to a PCR tube and make up to 5uL with water
 2. Add 1uL of indexed RT primer and 1uL 10mM dNTPs (Can add in ERCC here)
 3. Put in thermocycler at 72 degrees for 3 min and then immediately place on ice